pacha/spekulatio-old/doc/content/docs/index.md

   <img src="/static/img/docs/two-dirs-output.png" alt="Spekulatio two input directories example">
 </div>

 Here, the Markdown files of both input directories are converted.
-For the directory `just-a-folder`, the contents of both sources are merged together.
-In general, each file of each input directory is processed as if its input directory was the only one.
+For example, in the directory `just-a-folder`, the contents of both sources are merged together.

 However, the file `static/styles.scss` is present in both `foo` and `bar`.
 That means that both input directories will produce the same `static/styles.css` file.
 When that happens, the file in the second directory is the one that is used.
-We'll see later how to specify a list of directories in a specific order using a `spekulatio.yaml` file.
-But, for now, we can confidently say that `bar` was listed after `foo` in this example.
+That's an important fact when it comes to provide multiple input
+directories: they are ordered and the later ones override the first ones when there's a conflict.

 !!! note "Overriding files using multiple input directories"